 It may not quite be a household name just yet, but Thread is starting to gain some momentum with companies like Apple, Google, Nanoleaf and Eve.

 That's why, below, we'll be explaining everything you need to know about Thread - what exactly it is, how it affects your smart home and how it differs from what we've seen so far.

 What is Thread?

-In simple terms, Thread is a low-power wireless standard for the smart home that allows devices to 'talk' directly to each other.
+In simple terms, Thread is a low-power wireless radio protocol for the smart home that allows devices to 'talk' directly to each other.

 Unlike Zigbee and Z-Wave, Thread creates a mesh network by making each device in your arsenal an access point.

 So, rather than each individual device requiring communication with one hub-like access point, this shares the responsibility more evenly.
 Each Thread-enabled device will essentially be able to act as a mini-hub, which also means you don't have to deal with third-party hubs, such as the Philips Hue Bridge or fourth-generation Amazon Echo.